rcossio/LearningBackend/readme.md

 - Downgrading Premium Users: Products from downgraded premium users are marked 'unavailable' but remain in other users' carts.

+- Some validation of the data is performed in the front-end as a quick fix to avoid missusage, but this should not be parmanent

 - Premium users can update stock and price with negative values, and stock with fractional values

 ## Desired features